arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 [undo-ring][undo].
 I find outrageous that other editors have not followed the same idea.

-The mark ring it self is an amazingly simple idea: it is just a variable storing positions.
+The mark ring itself is an amazingly simple idea: it is just a variable storing buffer positions.
 Around it, there are of course functions for pushing and pulling data, functions for browsing the stored positions, packages for making all of this even more convenient and the like.
 But the foundation is just that: a variable.
 While I'm writing this post, the content of my `mark-ring` is:

 ```emacs-lisp